|Home / Your Preserves|

 History of Fremont Older Ride

-The Toyon Trail is currently CLOSED to bicycle and equestrian use.
+The Toyon Trail is currently OPEN to bicycle and equestrian use.

 IMPORTANT: Please be aware that seasonal trail closures may change from day to day without notice, based on changing weather conditions.
 Also note that during winter storm season high waters can make creek crossings hazardous, so plan your outing accordingly.